 The Baltimore District has a robust, multi-state and multi-installation military construction program.
 We have many ongoing projects with more planned for award and groundbreaking.
 In 2016, we will continue building projects that support Soldiers and our interagency partners with $650 million in construction work at installations in our area of responsibility.

 The District supports our service members through a military design, engineering and construction management program for 15 military installations in Maryland, West Virginia, Pennsylvania, Virginia and the District of Columbia.
-Facility projects include design and construction of administrative spaces, medical and laboratory facilities, training facilities, childcare centers, barracks and other facilities.
+Facility projects include design and construction of administrative spaces, medical and laboratory facilities, training facilities, childcare centers, and barracks.

 Overall, the District delivers Architect-Engineer-Construction and Program and Project Management services across the life cycle of these facilities.
 We provide our military stakeholders with quality facilities that meet mission needs and are in compliance with laws, regulations and budgets.
 In addition, our projects are often technically complex and both high-value and highly visible.

 Under the Base Realignment and Closure Act of 2005, the Baltimore District was responsible for renovations and new construction for expanding installations in the region.
 The District successfully completed $4.2 billion worth of projects at Fort Belvoir in Virginia; Aberdeen Proving Ground, Fort Detrick and Fort Meade in Maryland; and in Pennsylvania at the Defense Distribution Center in New Cumberland, Letterkenny Army Depot in Chambersburg and at the Tobyhanna Army Depot.
 The District successfully completed this historic BRAC mission, and now continues to support our customers with budgets that are leaner but no less important for military construction.